NANOG 78 Call for Presentations

 Multiple tracks and tutorials may be run concurrently.
 A tutorial submission should include an abstract and slides.

 Lightning Talks: Lightning talks are short presentations, limited to ten minutes, given by attendees at a NANOG meeting.
 Lightning talk submission is opened shortly before the start of a NANOG meeting.
 If you have a topic that's timely, interesting data to show, or a spur-of-the-moment idea that you would like feedback on, we encourage you to consider submitting it.
 The PC will vote on all Lightning Talk submissions onsite at the meeting, and a submitter will be notified about his or her submission one day prior to the scheduled talk time.

-Submit your lightning talk proposal at the Lightning Talk page on the PC site starting Sunday, October 27, 2019.
+Submit your lightning talk proposal at the Lightning Talk page on the NANOG website starting Sunday, February 9, 2020.

 NANOG registration fee is waived for: